 It is very easy to get started with Shopify as it only requires an email address, store name and to create a password, once completed, you will be asked a couple of questions about your business, niche, trading status etc.

 If you want to upgrade to a paid plan, this can easily be done by going to Settings → Plans and Permissions in the Shopify dashboard.

-The general interface is also very clean and uncluttered and this just adds to overall user experience.
+The general interface is also very clean and uncluttered and this just adds to the overall user experience.

-New users to Shopify will also be greeted by a short tutorial to help you get up and running on the platform and while this isn’t bad, it also isn’t great either as it is very limited in terms of what it prompts users to do.
+New users to Shopify will also be greeted by a short tutorial to help them get up and running on the platform and while this isn’t bad, it also isn’t great either as it is very limited in terms of what it prompts users to do.

-The 27 introductory videos are very well presented and include some useful tips and tricks to help get you started with Shopify or you can check out Shopify Tutorials such as mine that are also useful sources of information.
+The 27 introductory videos are very well presented and include some useful tips and tricks to help get you started with Shopify or you can check out Shopify Tutorials such as ours that are also useful sources of information.

 It is definitely worth going through the course and checking out some of the other courses available as there is some really good information on there.

 Adding a new product is really simple.
 They haven’t gone overboard with options on the single-page layout and this makes the workflow of adding new products to your online store really easy.

 They have also broken the page down into clearly defined sections, including: